 The fair value of restricted stock and restricted stock units are based on the closing market price of our common stock on the date of grant.
-Restricted stock vest upon the achievement of Company three-year cumulative performance measures and service conditions or only service conditions whereby they vest ratably over three years.
-Restricted stock units vest after the completion of a service period of thirteen months.
-Compensation expense equal to the fair value of each restricted stock award or restricted stock unit is recognized ratably over this requisite service period.
+Restricted stock and restricted stock units granted to employees vest upon the achievement of Company three-year cumulative performance measures and service conditions or only service conditions whereby they vest ratably over three years.
+Restricted stock units granted to non-employee directors vest after the completion of a service period of thirteen months.
+Compensation expense equal to the fair value of each restricted stock award or restricted stock unit is recognized ratably over this requisite service period once the performance-based metric has been determined, if applicable.
 For the restricted stock awards including performance vesting conditions, compensation expense is based on management's projections and the probability of achievement of those targets, which requires considerable judgment.
 We record a cumulative adjustment to share-based compensation expense in periods that we change our estimate of the number of shares expected to vest.
 Additionally, we ultimately adjust the expense recognized to reflect the actual vested shares following the resolution of the performance conditions.
 Further, we estimate a forfeiture rate to reflect the potential separation of employees.